 The one critical skill you need to work an office job is to know your way around a computer, especially Microsoft Office.
 Microsoft Office (which includes Word, Excel, and Outlook) is an essential software application that every office employee is expected to know.
-Luckily for those who have spent their careers immersed in point of sale software, there are tons of useful resources to help you out.
-Check out Microsoft’s Office Training Center, and online programs like edX and Skillshare.
+Luckily for those who have spent their careers immersed in point-of-sale software, there are tons of useful resources to help you out.
+Check out Microsoft’s Office Training Center and online programs like Skillshare.
 Bonus: Some even offer a certification of completion which you can list on your resume.

 2. Create an attention-grabbing resume

 Your resume is a potential employer’s first impression of you so make it impactful.
 Highlight your strengths, identify your transferable skills, and add details that are relevant to the job you are applying for.
 Make it easy to read, consistent, and clear.
 Spellcheck, proofread, have a friend read it, and then spellcheck again!
 Explore these free resume templates from Microsoft to get you started.